|

 Embarcadero; Foghorn Annie's; Pacific Avenue /

-Terrific Street; Scarlet Lady Saloon; Geary Street;
+Terrific Street; Scarlet Lady Saloon; Geary

-Costain's Offices; Hoolihan's Saloon; The Costain
+Street; Costain's Offices; Hoolihan's Saloon; The

-Residence; McAllister Street; Duff's Curio Shop;
+Costain Residence; McAllister Street; Duff's Curio

-Oakland City Wharf; Davis Wharf; The Oyster
+Shop; Oakland City Wharf; Davis Wharf; The Oyster

-Catcher; Uptown Tenderloin; O'Farrell Street;
+Catcher; Uptown Tenderloin; O'Farrell

-Fiddle Dee Dee; City Prison; The Montgomery Block;
+Street; Fiddle Dee Dee; City Prison; The

-Great Western Insurance Offices; The Cobweb Palace
+Montgomery Block; Great Western Insurance Offices;

 Story: On stakeout outside banker